-- Blackboard support center: http://bbcrm.edusupportcenter.com/ics/support/default.asp?deptID=8543 - Learning Labs: There are several 'labs' on campus to assist you through the use of computers, tutors, or a combination.
+- Canvas support center: https://imperial.instructure.com/ - Learning Labs: There are several 'labs' on campus to assist you through the use of computers, tutors, or a combination.
 Please consult your college map for the Math Lab, Reading & Writing Lab, and Learning Services (library).
 Please speak to the instructor about labs unique to your specific program - Library Services: There is more to our library than just books.
 You have access to tutors in the learning center, study rooms for small groups, and online access to a wealth of resources.